The Art of Leadership: Effectiveness

 and so are without effectiveness.

-The most effective avoid coercion
+The most effective avoid pressure and control

 and get everything done.

-The least effective use coercion
+The least effective use pressure and control

 and things are left undone.

-The most authoritative act
+The most compassionate act

 The most righteous act

-The most obedient act with coercion
+The most obedient act with pressure and control

 and if nothing happens